 Shanghai’s and Beijing’s commercial real estate markets have performed significantly well, mainly due to the great influx of foreign investors.

-This was particularly the case in 2019 as Chinese companies and sold off a large amount of assets, due to the ongoing trade war and China’s weakening economy.
+This was particularly the case in 2019 as Chinese companies and sold off a large number of assets, due to the ongoing trade war and China’s weakening economy.

 The accumulated value of all commercial real estate transactions reached the total levels of 2018 in the first three quarters of 2019.
 At the same time, Beijing has forbidden private individual buyers to acquire commercial real estate, to avoid speculation.